seongbiny/seongbiny/README.md

 ### Hello World!
 * 🌟 My dream is to be a WEB developer 💻
 * SSAFY 6th
-* If I have not 1 day 1 commit, please contact me.
+* If I have not 1 day 1 commit, please text me.
 PLEASE ~
 * 🤔 I’m looking for help with algorithm

 <div align=center>